inpsyde/agb-connector/wp-org/readme.txt

 As far as you run a WordPress shop based on WooCommerce, you have the possibility to append selected legal texts as PDF to the Email “New Order”.
 Therefore, you simply need to go to *Settings => AGB Connector* and then place a hook at your selected legal texts at “Send PDF with WooCommerce order on hold email.”

-== Changelog ==
-= Version 1.1.0 =

- - Add support for multilanguage legal texts
- - Legal text page title will now be updated
- - PHP 5.4 is now required
- - Append PDFs also to WooCommerce on hold emails

-= Version 1.0.4 =

- - Add shortcode for legal text

-= Version 1.0.3 =

- - Use WordPress internal file get functions
- - Hide DOC ID
- - Bugfix where you couldn't regenerate your API-Token

-= Version 1.0.2 =

-plugindirectory fixes

-= Version 1.0.1 =

-plugindirectory fixes

-= Version 1.0 =

-Init Release